RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 affects the gcc component in the rhel9/python-312:1-25 container image.

 ### Using purls and CPE to find Product IDs
-CSAF-VEX files includes information about products, packages and the relationships between products and packages.
+CSAF advisories and VEX data includes information about products, packages and the relationships between products and packages.
 A `product_name` entry will represent a product and include a `production_identification_helper` in the form of a CPE.
 For any relevant components, a `product_version`entry will be present and include a `product_ifentification_helper` in the form a purl.
 Vendors should use the previous steps to be able to identify the appropriate `product_name` and `product_version`